kailasdayanandan/dual_thinking/README.md

 **Example Scripts**

-Examples of images in dataset and different categories of errors are shown in the below script.
+Examples of images in dataset and different categories of errors are shown in the below notebook.

 [example_scripts/Exploring_Dataset.ipynb](https://github.com/kailasdayanandan/dual_thinking/blob/main/example_scripts/Exploring_Dataset.ipynb)

-The script to reproduce results and figures in paper are shown in the below script.
+The script to reproduce results and figures in paper are shown in the below notebook.

 [example_scripts/Results.ipynb](https://github.com/kailasdayanandan/dual_thinking/blob/main/example_scripts/Results.ipynb)